Hawaiian Lomi Haʻa Mauli Ola

 Beyond physical effects, this work may accompany broader processes of change, supporting a release from habitual patterns of contraction and protection that can, over time, limit how we move, breathe, and perceive ourselves.

-In this sense, the body may come to feel more aligned and available, creating conditions for greater internal clarity and for choices that are less reactive, with effects that can extend beyond the individual to relationships and the wider context in which one moves.
+In this sense, the body may come to feel more aligned and available, creating conditions for greater internal clarity and for choices that are less reactive.

 Practical details